Alzheimer's Documentary Series

 >>You could make up your own story from the pictures, I bet.

-In some way that the artist doing this is giving these different creatures a different imaginations.
+>>Most of the time, oh, look at this crowd here, in some way that the artist doing this is, is giving these different creatures a different, different imaginations.

-It's like, it's not just a beautiful picture of an animal done in a specific way, but in a way that that brings out, almost brings out thoughts.
+They're different things that they're thinking about, you know, it's like, it's not just a beautiful picture of an animal done in a specific way, but in a way that that brings out, almost brings out thoughts.

 Oh, that's what she's saying," you know, that kind of stuff.